ozanj/rclass/lectures/lecture7/lecture7.md

 1. Start by investigating the data structure of tables you are going to merge
     - identify the primary key in each table.
         - This investigation should be based on your understanding of the data and reading data documentation rather than checking if each combination of variables is a primary key
-    - does either table have missing or strang values (e.g., `-8`) for the primary key; if so, these observations won't match
+    - does either table have missing or strange values (e.g., `-8`) for the primary key; if so, these observations won't match
-1. Before joining, make sure that key you will use for joining uniquely identies observations in at least one of the datasets and that the key variable(s) is present in both datasets
+1. Before joining, make sure that key you will use for joining uniquely identifies observations in at least one of the datasets and that the key variable(s) is present in both datasets
-    - investigate whether key variables have different names across the two tables. if different, then you will have to adjust syntax of your join statement accordingly
+    - investigate whether key variables have different names across the two tables.
+If different, then you will have to adjust syntax of your join statement accordingly
 1. Think about which observations you want retained after joining
     - think about which dataset should be the `x` table and which should be the `y` table
     - think about whether you want an inner, left, right, or full join